fresheneesz/bip-efficient-bitcoin-vaults/tapscriptWalletVault1.md

 # Wallet Vault 1

-This is a basic wallet vault script using the operations OP_POSS, OP_CD, and OP_BBV.
+This is a basic wallet vault script using the operations OP_POS, OP_CD, and OP_BBV.
 It has a lot of limitations, but it is simple to understand and it is has fewer limitations than wallet vaults created with op_checktemplateverify.

-The scripts are written in [javascript-like pseudo-code](notation.md).
-Variables that end in an underscore (eg `intermediateAddress_`) represent hard coded values in the script.

 ## Properties